pazm-zuehlke/nhs-login-java-spring-boot-example/README.md

 ### Integrating with the sandpit

-Once you have generated your public/private key pair and recieved your client ID for the NHS login sandpit:
+Once you have generated your public/private key pair and received your client ID for the NHS login sandpit:

-* Add your client ID to the `application.yml` file (under nhs.login.clientId)
+* Add your client ID in the `application.yml` file (under nhs.login.clientId)
 * copy your own private key into `src/main/resources/keys/private_key.pem`